Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Pompano Beach?

-Pompano Beach's last spring frost typically falls around mid-February, and the first fall frost arrives around mid-December.
+Pompano Beach's last spring frost lands near mid-February, and in Pompano Beach the first fall frost follows around mid-December.

 What is the rainy season in Pompano Beach?